 The specifications of your drive must match with the drive table.
-The hard disk will not work properly if you enter improper information for this category.
+The hard disk will not work properly if you enter incorrect information in this category.
 Select Auto whenever possible.
-If you select Manual, make sure the information provided is from your hard disk vendor or system manufacturer.
+If you select Manual, make sure the information is from your hard disk vendor or system manufacturer.

-IDE <primary Master&gt;</primary The name of this menu item will match the name of the menu.
-The settings are None , Auto , Manual .
-Access Mode The settings are CHS, LBA, Large, Auto.
-Capacity The formatted size of the storage device.
-Cylinder Number of cylinders.
-Head Number of heads.
-Precomp Write precompensation.
-Landing Zone Cylinder location of the landing zone.
-Sector Number of sectors.
-PIO Mode The settings are Mode 0/1/2/3/4, Auto.
-Ultra DMA Mode The settings are Disabled and Auto.
+IDE <primary master=""></primary> The name of this menu item will match the name of the menu.
+The settings are None, Auto, Manual.
+Access Mode The settings are CHS, LBA, Large and Auto.
+Capacity Formatted size of the storage device.
+Cylinder Number of cylinders Head Number of heads Precomp Write precompensation Landing Zone Cylinder location of the landing zone Sector Number of sectors PIO Mode The settings are Mode 0/1/2/3/4, Auto.
+Ultra DMA Mode The settings are Disabled and Auto